 (such as a food or other retail vendor).
-Included as part of the main campus are the Advanced Education in General Dentistry Building located at 2838 N. Oliver, Wichita, Kansas ("AEGD Building") and the Eugene M. Hughes Metropolitan Complex located at 5015 East 29th St North, Wichita, Kansas ("Metroplex").
+Included as part of the main campus are the Advanced Education in General Dentistry Building located at 2838 N. Oliver, Wichita, Kansas ("AEGD Building") and the Hughes Metropolitan Complex located at 5015 East 29th St North, Wichita, Kansas ("Metroplex").
 The complex has a gymnasium, an 80-seat meeting room and several classrooms.
 Part of the land surrounding the building is used as playfields for intramural sports.
-The facility is home to University offices and conference/meeting rooms.
+The facility houses the Office for Workforce, Professional & Community Education which offers noncredit courses to the community.